microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/intro.rst

 To integrate your application with Office Online, you need to do the following:

 #.
 Be a member of the *Office 365 - Cloud Storage Partner Program*.
-Currently integration with the Office Onlince cloud
+Currently integration with the Office Online cloud
    service is available to cloud storage partners.
 You can learn more about the program, as well as how to apply, at http://dev.office.com/programs/officecloudstorage.